-Caution is advised when prescribing Risperidone Tablets with drugs known to prolong the CP interval.
+Caution is advised when prescribing RISPERDAL[®] with drugs known to prolong the QT interval.

-Pharmacokinetic-related Interactions
+Pharmacokinetic-related interactions

-Food does not affect the absorption of Risperidex Tablets.
+Food does not affect the absorption of RISPERDAL®

 Risperidone is mainly metabolized through CYP2D6, and to a lesser extent through CYP3A4.
-Both risperidone and its active metabolite 9-hydroxyrisperidone are substrates of P-glycoprotein (P-gp).
+Both risperidone and its active metabolite 9-hydroxy-risperidone are substrates of P-glycoprotein (P-gp).
 Substances that modify CYP2D6 activity, or substances strongly inhibiting or inducing CYP3A4 and/or P-gp activity, may influence the pharmacokinetics of the risperidone active antipsychotic fraction.

-Strong CYP2D6 inhibitors Co-administration of Risperidex Tablets with a strong CYP2D6 inhibitor may increase the plasma concentrations of risperidone, but less so of the active antipsychotic fraction.
+Strong CYP2D6 inhibitors

+Co-administration of RISPERDAL[®] with a strong CYP2D6 inhibitor may increase the plasma concentrations of risperidone, but less so of the active antipsychotic fraction.
 Higher doses of a strong CYP2D6 inhibitor may elevate concentrations of the risperidone active antipsychotic fraction (e.g., paroxetine, see below).
-When concomitant paroxetine or another strong CYP2D6 inhibitor go Risperidex Tablets.
+When concomitant paroxetine or another strong CYP2D6 inhibitor, especially at higher doses, is initiated or discontinued, the physician should reevaluate the dosing of RISPERDAL[®].

-CYP3A4 and/or P-gp Inhibitors Coadministration of Risperidex with a strong CYP3A4 and/or P-gp inhibitor may substantially elevate plasma concentrations of the risperidone active antipsychotic fraction.
-When concomitant itraconazole or another strong CYP3A4 and/or P-gp inhibitor is initiated or discontinued, the physician should re-evaluate the dosing of Risperidex Tablets.
+CYP3A4 and/or P-gp inhibitors

+Coadministration of RISPERDAL[®] with a strong CYP3A4 and/or P-gp inhibitor may substantially elevate plasma concentrations of the risperidone active antipsychotic fraction.
+When concomitant itraconazole or another strong CYP3A4 and/or P-gp inhibitor is initiated or discontinued, the physician should re-evaluate the dosing of RISPERDAL[®].